Al-Isharat wa al-Tanbihat: Title of book

 The word “Isharat” is a synonym for signs, remarks, indications and hints.
 Also “Tanbihat” is a synonym for words such as admonitions, warnings and caution.
 According to Inati, Isharat signifies Avicenna’s own views.
 In other words, when Ibn Sina refers to Isharah, he shows his opinion.
 When he refers to Tanbihat, he shows the faults of other philosophers in a subject.
-Sometimes Avicenna refers to Isharah by words like A follow up, a closing comment and wish.
+Sometimes Avicenna refers to Isharah by words like A follow-up, a closing comment and wish.
 Also he refers to Tanbiha by a word like delusion.

 Characters

-Ibn Sina wrote the book in such a way that just philosophers understand it.
-Avicenna himself points out that this book is not suitable for non-philosophers and those who are of sharp-mind are right to deal with the book.
+Ibn Sina wrote the book in such a way that only philosophers can understand it.
+Avicenna himself points out that this book is not suitable for non-philosophers.

 Commentaries

-Many commentaries have been written about this book and most famous ones are Nasir al-Din al-Tusi Tusi (Sharh al-isharat) and Imam Fakhr Razi and an explanation and description of Allame Hassan Hasanzadeh Amoli.
+Many commentaries have been written on this book.
+The most famous ones are Nasir al-Din al-Tusi Tusi (Sharh al-isharat) and Imam Fakhr Razi’s and an explanation and description by Allame Hassan Hasanzadeh Amoli.

 Translations

-This book is translated into Persian and English and other languages.
-Shams Inati and keven brown translate some parts of book to English.
+This book has been translated into Persian, English, and other languages.
+Shams Inati has translated it into English.